wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

 The environment type.
-A Choreo environment is labelled as <code>CHOREO</code>, and the on premise environment is labelled as
+A Choreo environment is labelled as <code>CHOREO</code>, and the on-premise environment is labelled as
 <code>ON_PREM</code>.

 </td>